INTRODUCTION: THE FACE PULL EXERCISE

 Not Keeping the shoulder blades retracted

-This common mistake will lead to excessive motion of the shoulder joint in the shoulder socket.
+This common mistake will lead to an excessive motion of the shoulder joint in the shoulder socket.
 Too much motion can lead to shoulder instability and increase the risk of injury.
 Keep the shoulders back and do not let them move from this position.

 Performing the shrug during this exercise will deemphasize the rotator cuff and emphasize the trapezius muscles.
 Focus on keeping your traps out of the movement.